deizel/varnish-inspector/README.md

 # Varnish Inspector

-A simple Google Chrome extension that shows the freshness of a pages being served up by Varnish cache based on HIT/MISS headers.
+A simple Google Chrome extension that shows if a page being served up via a Varnish web accelerator is fresh or not.

 ## Screenshots